ikz87/dots-2.0/README.md

 Please note that this rice was made for a single 1080p monitor setup, If you have anything different than that you'll have to tweak some things on your own.

+The picom fork used for animations might be a little unstable.
+For any graphical glitches you may be having, toggle it on and off again with `super+p`

 ## Dependency list:
 ### AUR packages
 Just run this for this section (assuming you use yay):